edertonlima/ceramfix/wp-content/plugins/wpglobus/readme.txt

 * [Site in a subfolder](http://demo-subfolder.wpglobus.com/):
 	* Demonstration of two WPGlobus-powered sites, one of which is installed in a subfolder of another.
 Shows the correct behavior of WPGlobus with URLs like `example.com/folder/wordpress`.
 * [WooCommerce Multilingual](https://demo-store.wpglobus.com/):
-	* A multilingual WooCommerce site powered by the `woocommerce-wpglobus` plugin.
+	* A multilingual WooCommerce site powered by the `WPGlobus for WooCommerce` plugin.